KristinaP09/KristinaP09/README.md

 ## ☕ Fun Fact

-I write code, not circus scripts.
-Logic over performance art.
+I write code, not circus acts—logic’s my jam; drama’s not on the playlist.
+So if you come for small talk, prepare to be debugged!

 ---